Macros

 `[do ~@forms]]

-The & forms collects all arguments into a list.
-Then ~@forms flattens that list into the do block.
+The & forms gathers every argument into a list, and ~@forms spreads that list flat into the do block.
 So [do-all a b c] becomes [do a b c], not [do [a b c]].
-The difference matters.
+The difference is the whole point.

 Procedural Macros